learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Authentication_Service_Design.md

 **Session-based authentication** is an older method that relies on the server to manage authentication.
 When a user logs in, the server generates a session, assigns a session ID stored in a browser cookie, and maintains authentication during the user's session on the site.
 While cookies are usually deleted upon logout, most modern browsers employ session restoring, retaining session cookies even after logout.
 This eliminates the need for repeated logins.

 **Token-based authentication** creates an *encrypted token* upon user login, granting users the ability to perform activities on the site.
 Unlike session IDs stored on the server, the *client* retains the token, either in memory or in a cookie.

 For session-based authentication, the server becomes complex with system or user scale.
-This is in contrast to token-based authentication; however, note that the latter may still involve storing API tokens in a database table for verification or revocation.
+On the other hand, token-based authentication may still involve storing API tokens in a database table for verification or revocation.
+Both have their tradeoffs!

 If you've ever heard of JSON Web Tokens (JWTs), that's a common form of token-based authentication!
 JWTs embed user data inside the token, allowing validation without database queries, making them suitable for serverless and stateless applications.